Person Centred & Experiential Psychotherapist

 Other practice based experience:

-Previously, I worked for three years as a counsellor at Nottingham Women's Centre.
+• I previously worked as a psychotherapist at Nottingham Trent University and at Nottingham Women's Centre.